thias/puppet-fooacl/README.md

 Most (all?) other ACL modules implement a type which can be declared only once per file, which isn't flexible.
 This module takes the unusual approach of creating a single large concatenated script to manage all ACLs recursively in a single run.

-Module content :
-* `fooacl` : Class to start managing ACLs with the module (`fooacl::conf` automatically includes it).
-* `fooacl::conf`: Definition to manage ACLs configuration.
+Ugly, yet very efficient and flexible since ACLs aren't tied to the `file` type in any way.

 Features :
 * Set ACLs for the same path from different parts of your puppet manifests (flexible).
+* Set global ACL permissions to be applied for all paths managed by the module (flexible).
 * Automatic purging of ACLs on paths as long as at least one ACL is still being applied by the module (remove users easily and reliably).
-* Automatic setting of both normal and default ACLs to the same values (less parameters, increase code readability).
+* Automatic setting of both normal and default ACLs to the same values (shortens declarations, increases code readability).
-* Ability to set 'default' ACL permissions to be applied for all paths managed by the module (flexible).

 Limitations :
 * No purging once paths are no longer being managed by the module.
-* Any ACL change triggers re-applying all ACLs (fine for a few thousands files, but typically an issue for millions of files).
+* Any ACL changes trigger re-applying all ACLs (fine for a few thousands files, but typically an issue for millions of files).

+Module content :
+* `fooacl` : Class to start managing ACLs with the module (`fooacl::conf` automatically includes it).
+* `fooacl::conf`: Definition to manage ACLs configuration.

 ## Examples